-If you provide hosting services to your customers (i.e. a customer operates in a separate billing environment), you can distribute the pool of DIDs across your own billing environments and allow customers to provision them on-demand.
-When a call is made to the DID number, PortaSwitch® detects the billing environment account where it is provisioned and delivers the call to the callee.
+If you provide hosting services to your customers (i.e., a customer operates in a separate billing environment), you can distribute the pool of DIDs across your own billing environments and allow customers to provision them on-demand.
+When a call is made to the DID number, PortaSwitch® detects the billing environment where it is provisioned as an account and delivers the call to the callee.

 To configure DID distribution across billing environments follow these steps:

 To enable PortaSwitch® to detect a billing environment for an incoming call, it is necessary to configure the PortaSIP® dispatching SBC.

 For normal operation, the PortaSIP® dispatching SBC must be deployed on a separate physical server located at a separate site.
 For testing purposes, however, you can deploy it on one of your SIP servers within the existing site.
 For either type of deployment, assign the virtual IP address to the PortaSIP® dispatching SBC as the visible point of entry to your network.

 1. Clone the currently active configuration.